 BEEP.
 Mile 34: 7:44 / 4:33:05.

 That hundred-miler was at a national park in the Midwest.
-About twenty-seven hours in, I saw a bird I didn’t recognize.
+About twenty-two hours in, I saw a bird I didn’t recognize.
 “Whitney?”

 “Need water?”
 She offered me the hose from her water-backpack.